julienroyulaval/DESeq2-MultiBatch/README.md

 ## Experimental design

 The simulated dataset used in this study consists of 1,000 genes across 48 samples.
 The dataset is designed to be computationally efficient, with confirmed scalability to larger real-life datasets.

+An HTML with the steps for creating the data is available [here](https://julienroyulaval.github.io/DESeq2-MultiBatch/docs/JR_data_creation_html_08-09-2025.html), which can be found in the docs folder.
+It can be used to change the experimental design and factors.

 The experimental design involves two batches, modeling gene expression in dioecious plants (e.g., XX/XY system) undergoing sex-specific treatments at two distinct time points: Day 0 (vegetative) and Day 1 (early flowering).
 Due to sex-specific treatments to alter flower sex, male and female plants were separated across batches: